ZZP12/CS7280_Network_Science/M2L05_Network_Paths_Clustering_and_The_Small_World_Property/M2L05_Network_Paths_Clustering_and_The_Small_World_Property.md

 ## What Does “Small-world” Network Mean?

-A small-world network is a network that satisfies the small-world property.
+A small-world network is a network that satisfies __the small-world property__.
 To determine if a network has small-world property, we *compare two of its characteristics against an ensemble of random G(n,p) networks with the same size n and density p*.

 For the first condition we check, **is the clustering coefficient much larger than the random G(n,p) networks**?
 This condition can be examined with an appropriate hypothesis test.
 For instance, the one-sample one-tailed t-test would examine, in this case, whether the clustering coefficient of the given network is significantly greater than the mean of the clustering coefficient values in the G(n,p) ensemble.